runcycle/Crawler/README.md

 - I started out by creating a url validation if/else statement.
 It wasn't required by the rules of the challenge, but I was envisioning this crawler as part of an actual web page, where I would need to filter out text, images, etc to grab only urls.

 - The regex pattern I used allows data that begins with "http://" but unfortunately it also allows everything else.
 It needs work.

+- The design of the crawler was a challenge.
+It took me a while to figure out how to push the address links into the sorting arrays in order.